elan2006/tenor-scraper/README.md

 options:
-  -h, --help            show this help message and exit --key KEY             Tenor API Key
-  --limit LIMIT         Limit for the number of GIFs to download --directory DIRECTORY
+  -h, --help            show this help message and exit --key KEY             Tenor API Key (unsupported as of now) --limit LIMIT         Limit for the number of GIFs to download --directory DIRECTORY
                         Directory to store the GIFs